kitze/twizzle-landing/README.md

 ## 🏝️ Desert background

+- I extracted all the logic for the background in a [Background](https://github.com/kitze/twizzy-landing/blob/master/src/components/Background/index.js) component
 - For the background I'm using 2 different svg images of a desert, a light one and a dark one.
 - I tried using them as background images, but they get all weird for some reason
 - They are switched using the [DayNightToggle](https://github.com/kitze/twizzy-landing/blob/master/src/components/DayNightSwitch/index.js).